 Interestingly enough, most people did not find this to be an issue other than one review on Amazon, with the shoe having glowing reviews and a great rating.

-Obviously I can’t really comment on these folk’s level of experience in the gym, and that makes me wonder if I’m being too harsh on these shoes.
+Obviously, I can’t really comment on these folk’s level of experience in the gym.
+It’s probably not very high though

 And perhaps maybe that’s why they are labeled as “Bodybuilding” shoes and not powerlifting shoes, which would make my critique look a bit silly.